TosbackCgusBridge-Bot/CGUs-versions/Otalliance/Privacy Policy.md

-**PRIVACY HIGHLIGHTS             PRIVACY POLICY (Full)**  **            POLITICA DE PRIVACIDA**

-**Updated: 4/29/2014**
+Skip to main content Online Trust Alliance

+*   Home
+*   Subscribe
+*   Privacy Policy
+*   Contact Us

+*   Join OTA
+*   Donate OTA

+Enter your keywords

+*   Initiatives
+    *   Brand Protection
+    *   Data Privacy Day
+    *   Identity Theft
+    *   Online Trust Audit &.
+Honor Roll
+    *   Privacy
+    *   Public Policy
+    *   Security
+*   Resources
+    *   Advertising Integrity &.
+Fraud
+    *   Data Breach &.
+Protection
+    *   Email Security &.
+Integrity
+    *   Malicious Threats
+    *   Web and Mobile Security
+    *   Educational Videos and Webinars
+    *   Glossary
+*   Best Practices
+*   Committees
+*   News &.
+Events
+    *   OTA In The News
+    *   Newsletters
+    *   Press Releases
+    *   Upcoming Events
+        *   Recent Events
+        *   Events Archive
+*   Membership
+    *   History &.
+Overview
+    *   Member Levels
+    *   Working Committees
+    *   Donate
+*   About Us
+    *   Members
+    *   Board of Directors
+    *   Non-Governmental Organizations
+    *   Strategic Advisors
+    *   Committees
+    *   Staff
+    *   Careers
+*   Blog

+*   Twitter
+*   Linkedin
+*   Facebook

+Home › Privacy Policy Privacy Policy Privacy Policy Highlights

+**Update May 10, 2014**

+Complete Privacy Policy

+Politica De Privacida

-The Online Trust Alliance, (OTA, Inc) is committed to protecting your privacy and data security.
-By accessing the Site https://otalliance.org, you are consenting to the information collection and use practices described in this privacy policy.
-For details please read our complete privacy policy.
+Online Trust Alliance, (OTA, Inc) is committed to protecting your privacy.
+By accessing the Site www.otalliance.org, you are consenting to the information collection and use practices described in this privacy policy.

+Online Trust Alliance has received TRUSTe's Privacy Seal signifying that this privacy policy and our practices have been reviewed for compliance with the TRUSTe program viewable on the validation page available by clicking the TRUSTe seal.
+The TRUSTe program covers only information that is collected through this Site www.otalliance.org.

+If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact TRUSTe.

 **Collection and Use**
 We need to collect certain information that personally identifies you in order to contact you, provide a service or carry out a transaction that you have requested, including, but not limited to, name, e-mail address, information about your job or company and credit card information.
-Online Trust Alliance (OTA) may use personal information to provide you with more effective customer service, to improve the https://otalliance.com (Site) and any related OTA products or services.
+Online Trust Alliance (OTA) may use personal information to provide you with more effective customer service, to improve the https://otalliance.org (Site) and any related OTA products or services.
 We may use your personal information to provide you with important information about the product or service that you are using, including critical updates and notifications. \[Learn More\]

 **Data Sharing**
 OTA occasionally hires other companies, consultants and contractors to provide limited services on our behalf.
 We will only provide those companies the personal information they need to deliver the service.
 They are required to maintain the confidentiality of the information and are prohibited from using that information for any other purpose   \[Learn More\]

 **Tracking Technologies**
-Through the use of ?cookies?, we may collect data on, among other things, the following information: To make it easier to navigate our Site and to optimize the user experience across multiple devices OTA supports the development of a ?do not track? standard.
+Through the use of “cookies”, we may collect data on, among other things, the following information: To make it easier to navigate our Site and to optimize the user experience across multiple devices OTA supports the development of a “do not track” standard.
 At this time OTA does not respond to DNT mechanisms.
 Once a standardized "do not track" feature is released, OTA intends to adhere to the browser settings accordingly. \[Learn More\]

 **User Options**
 Receiving email messages from OTA, is optional and we provide choice options.
 Users can also access the personal information they have provided to OTA for the purposes of reviewing, updating and deleting such information.  \[Learn More\]